What is Planning Poker?

 - Avoids Anchoring Bias: Simultaneous reveal prevents early estimates from influencing others.

-- Full Participation: Ensures everyone's voice is heard, leading to better insights.
+- Full Participation: Ensures everyone's voice is heard, potentially uncovering diverse insights.

-- Knowledge Sharing: Discussions clarify requirements and uncover hidden complexities.
+- Knowledge Sharing: Discussions clarify requirements, builds team cohesion.

 - Builds Consensus & Commitment: Team collectively owns the estimates.